Australian High Commission

 • a detailed description of the project and its prospective benefits and costs (for which a DAP Grant will provide only up to AUD 60,000)

-• an accurate financial breakdown of costs involved (invoices should be attached to substantiate costings)
+• an accurate financial breakdown of costs involved

 • a Risk Management Strategy that (if relevant) includes assessment of risks to children